Global State of Tobacco Harm Reduction logo

 in Iceland

-In Iceland is legal to purchase nicotine without prescription to using NRT.
-Advertising NRT is allowed.
-NRT is available in many general shops without a prescription.
+In Iceland it is legal to purchase nicotine without using NRT prescription.

 Snus